Sarah Suby, President

 Program Manager, Double Up Food Bucks

 Katie manages Oregon Double Up Food Bucks, Farmers Market Fund’s statewide SNAP matching program.
 She previously served as the SNAP Outreach Manager at Partners for a Hunger-Free Oregon, connecting Oregonians to the Supplemental Nutrition Assistance Program (SNAP) by working with organizations across the state to promote outreach activities and reduce participation barriers.
 Dedicated to anti-hunger and food access issues, she also co-led the Older Oregonian Hunger Coalition and served a term with the National Anti-Hunger and Opportunity Corps.
 Katie earned a BS in Nutrition and Dietetics, and worked as a nutritionist for the WIC Program in both Pennsylvania and Virginia before moving to Oregon in 2004.
-She is excited to be working with others that share the same commitment to support local farms and increase access to affordable, nutritious foods.
+She currently serves on the leadership team of the Oregon Community Food Systems Network, and loves working with others that share the same commitment to supporting local farms and increasing access to affordable, nutritious foods.

 Rosemarie Sweet, Co-founder & Former Board President